quantumlib/Stim/doc/gates.md

 - <a name="TICK"></a>**`TICK`**

-    Indicates the end of a layer of gates, or that time is advancing.
+    Annotates the end of a layer of gates, or that time is advancing.

+    This instruction is not necessary, it has no effect on simulations, but it can be used by tools that are transforming or visualizing the circuit.
+For example, a tool that adds noise to a circuit may include cross-talk terms that require knowing whether or not operations are happening in the same time step or not.

-    For example, used by `stimcirq` to preserve the moment structure of cirq circuits converted to/from stim circuits.
+    TICK instructions are added, and checked for, by `stimcirq` in order to preserve the moment structure of cirq circuits converted between stim circuits and cirq circuits.

+    - Parens Arguments:

+        This instruction takes no parens arguments.

+    - Targets:

+        This instruction takes no targets.

     - Example:

         ```
+        # First time step.
+        H 0
+        CZ 1 2
         TICK

+        # Second time step.
+        H 1
         TICK

-        # Oh, and of course:
+        # Empty time step.
         TICK
         ```